 Maleksiahkuh is located in 35 Km north of Zahedan in the flysch zone of eastern Iran.
 The most notable elevation of the region is the volcanic Maleksiahkuh mountain with a height of 1605 meters.
 The lowest points of the region are rivers, flood plains, and alluvial barracks.
-Because the relative elevation and topography determine erosion processes' speed, most rivers are scattered and extend over broad areas.
+Due to the fact that the relative elevation and topography determine the speed of erosion processes, most of the rivers are scattered and extend over broad areas.
 The flysch zone of eastern Iran has a rift between the Afghan block and the Lut block, which is Upper Cretaceous in age [23].
-The main rocks of this zone are Cretaceous ophiolite and ophiolitic mélanges (remnants of an oceanic crust) and Late Cretaceous to Paleogene flysch-like marine sedimentary rocks that were intruded by rocks of subduction, collision, and post-collision events.
-Fig. 1 shows the map of structural zones of Iran [24] in which the Maleksiahkuh region lies in the Nahbandan-Khash zone.
+The main rocks of this zone are Cretaceous ophiolite and ophiolitic mélanges (remnants of an oceanic crust) and Late Crataceous to Paleogene flysch-like marine sedimentary rocks that were intruded by rocks of subduction, collision and post-...ei collision events.
+Figure 1 shows the map of structural zones of Iran [24] in which the Maleksiahkuh region lies in the Nahbandan-Khash zone.

-The geology of the Maleksiahkuh is shown in the Zahedan geological map (1/2500000) (Fig. 2).
-The geological units in this area are flysch-like rocks such as shale, sandstone, mudstone, marl, and limestone associated with conglomerate and several types of igneous rocks.
-The sedimentary rocks were locally metamorphosed or altered in contact with intrusive plutons.
-The igneous rocks occur as stock, dike, sill, and lava.
-Biotite and amphibole separated from the rocks of Maleksiahkuh yielded approximate K-Ar ages of 27-28 Ma.
+The geology of the Maleksiahkuh is shown in Zahedan geological map (1/2500000) (Fig.2).
+The geological units in this area are flysch-like rocks such as shale, sandstone, mudstone, marl and limestone associated with conglomerate and several types of igneous rocks.
+The sedimentary rocks were locally metamorphosed or altered in contact to intrusive plutons.
+The igneous rocks occur as stock, dike, sill and lava.
+Biotite and amphibole separated from rocks of Maleksiahkuh vielded approximate K-Ar ages of 27-28 Ma.
 [25].
-The igneous rocks in the study area are intermediate to mafic rocks, such as andesite, dacite, granodiorite, and gabbro (Fig. 3).
-Sedimentary rocks in the area include sandstone, marl, shale, and limestone, with shales typically interbedded with sandstones.
+The igneous rocks in the study area are intermediate to mafic rocks, such as andesite, dacite, granodiorite and gabbro (Fig. 3).
+Sedimentary rocks in the area include sandstone, marl, shale, and limestone, with the shales typically interbedded with sandstones.
 The sandstone layers in the shales are generally of different thicknesses and commonly have ripple marks.
-Sandstones are also associated with shale and marl in most places.
+Sandstones are also associated with shale and mart in most places.
 Conglomerate is sparsely distributed in the coarser sandstones, and include sandstone, shale, slate, and phyllite along with rarer igneous fragments.
 Limestones locally occur with calcareous sandstones often containing reefal fossils.
-The igneous rocks are mainly calcalkaline shoshonite and are related to postcollisional tectonic-magmatic settings [26].
-The generation and emplacement of such magma are assumed to be related to the movements of the Zahedan fault, a post-collisional strike-slip fault situated at the eastern margin of the flysch zone [26].
+The igneous rocks are mainly calc-alkaline shoshonite and related to post collisional tectonomagmatic setting [26].
+The generation and emplacement of such magma are assumed to be related to the movements of the Zahedan fault, a postcollisional strike-slip fault situated at the eastern margin of the flysch zone [26].